serbulent/HOPER/instalation.md

   - ls -alh node2vec

 * Make node2vec executable and add to system PATH or move it to the location you run.
-# Text Representation Models Instalation Instructions

-Download biosentvec and biowordvec models to models folder Download and unzip uniprot and pubmed files to data folder Run the script
-Examples:

-To create TF-IDF representations: python createtextrep.py --tfidf -upfp /path/to/uniprot/files -pmfp /path/to/pubmed/files To create biosentvec representations: python createtextrep.py --bsv -upfp /path/to/uniprot/files -pmfp /path/to/pubmed/files To create biowordvec representations: python createtextrep.py --bwv -upfp /path/to/uniprot/files -pmfp /path/to/pubmed/files To create all three representations: python createtextrep.py --a -upfp /path/to/uniprot/files -pmfp /path/to/pubmed/files